calvincs/XDripServer/README.md

 # XDripServer
 Drip server for drip clients, supporting XRP ledger based payment channels

+This is a pre-release, non public, for review and commentary.

 ## Quick Start Guide / Early Release